 Citing: Also called documenting or referencing.
 The recording of information (e.g., author, title, publisher, publication date, page numbers, database name, URL address, etc.) from a source (e.g., book, magazine article, web site) which allows an instructor or anyone to identify and locate a source.
 By citing your sources, you are also giving proper credit to those sources.
 This information is then formatted to a citation style (e.g., APA, MLA, Chicago) specified by your instructor and inserted into your essay.

-Common knowledge: Facts or ideas that are well know by many people and that can be found in numerous sources (e.g., Barack Obama is our current president of the United States).
+Common knowledge: Facts or ideas that are well know by many people and that can be found in numerous sources (e.g., Donald Trump is our current president of the United States).
 Common knowledge does not need to be cited.

 Paraphrasing: Using someone's ideas and putting them into your own words.
 This is probably the skill you will use most when incorporating sources into your writing.
 Although you use your own words to paraphrase, you must still cite the source of the information (e.g., Using an excerpt from Barack Obama’s January 2009 inaugural address and putting it in your own words).